aroberts1228/ebdbackup/content/blog/tools-i-use.md

 Working in design is no different.
 Over the years I have tried countless apps, programs, extensions and hardware.
 Some of them I still use today, while others have been replaced or are no longer needed.

 For this weeks post I am going to list all of the tools I am currently using along with a few that I have used in the past but may still be useful.
 They will be divided into the following categories and sorted alphebetical so that it will be easier to find them later if you need.
 This is no way a comprehensive list of all the tools avaliable or even the ones that may be best suited for you, but it is simply a list of things that work best for me.

+#### Apps
+The tools listed here are apps that I use almost everyday for a variety of functions.
+Each tool contains a link for you to download or learn more information about it.
+I am using a MacBook Pro as my primary computer, but most of these should also be availabe on Windows or Linux OS.
+Some of these also have mobile versions on iOS and Android.

+** 1Password ** If you struggle with remembering passwords for all of your various accounts and websites, this is the app for you.
+Having tried various password managers, I found this one to be the easiest and most feature rich one.
+[1Password](https://1password.com/ "1Password")